letstri/nixle/docs/overview/app.md

 - `globalPrefix` - A prefix that will be used for all routes.
 - `provider` - A provider that will be used to create a store.
-- `modules` - An array with modules.
+- `routers` - An array with routers.
 - `logger` - A [consola](/overview/logger) config that will be used to update options of the logger.
 - `env` - A [dotenv](/overview/env) config that will be used to load environment variables.
 - `plugins` - An array of plugins that will be used to extend the app.